restorecommerce/scheduling-srv/README.md

 [depend]: https://img.shields.io/david/restorecommerce/scheduling-srv.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/scheduling-srv/master.svg?style=flat-square

-A generic microservice for scheduling the jobs and emit them over [Aapache Kafka](https://kafka.apache.org/).
-The job scheduling has been implemented using [kue-scheduler](https://github.com/lykmapipo/kue-scheduler) which is a job scheduler utility for [kue](https://github.com/Automattic/kue), backed by [redis](https://redis.io/) and built for node.js.
+A generic microservice for scheduling jobs and emit them over [Apache Kafka](https://kafka.apache.org/).
+Job scheduling is implemented using [kue-scheduler](https://github.com/lykmapipo/kue-scheduler) which is a job scheduler utility for [kue](https://github.com/Automattic/kue), backed by [Redis](https://redis.io/).
 This service provides a [gRPC](https://grpc.io/docs/) interface for scheduling new jobs and modifying the existing jobs using CRUD operations.
-The scheduled and recurring jobs are persisted within an ArangoDB instance so that in case redis goes down the jobs will be scheduled on service start up again.
+The scheduled and recurring jobs are persisted within an ArangoDB instance so that in case Redis goes down the jobs will be scheduled once the service starts up again.
-The jobs emitted to Kafka could be consumed by other microservices and emit back a response when job is done/failed.
+The jobs emitted to Kafka can be consumed by other microservices.
+After processing the jobs an event is then emitted by the respetive microservices indicating job failure or completion.

 ## gRPC Interface

-This microservice exposes the following gRPC endpoints for Job resource.
+This microservice exposes the following gRPC endpoints for the Job resource.

 ### Job

-A Job resource `io.restorecommerce.job.Job`.
+`io.restorecommerce.job.Job`.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |